 2. The price of materials required to rebuild your property matter

 According to the Associated General Contractors’ recent press release, the cost of buying materials necessary to rebuild a property in a non-residential area has increased by almost 21% from February 2021 to February 2022.
-If your shop’s last replacement value evaluation took place before the pandemic, your policy might not reflect the actual cash you’d need if you suffered a loss.
+If your business’s last replacement value evaluation took place before that, your policy might not reflect the actual cash you’d need if you suffered a loss.

 Let’s look at an overly-simplified example: if your property was evaluated pre-pandemic with a rebuild cost of $600,000, let’s say 50% of that total cost to rebuild is labor, and 50% is for materials.
 21% inflation on materials alone could have you paying $63,000 out of pocket.
 That’s not even considering what is going on with the labor market right now.
 Whoa.

 At Intrepid Direct, we offer a 25% extension on rebuild costs to help owners account for extreme inflation like this.
 But even so, we recommend owners revisit the Replacement Value of their building each year.
-Also, don’t forget about those other “buildings” you own.
+Also, don’t forget about those other “buildings” you may own.
 Outbuildings and other structures can also be associated with your property policy and can be included in the replacement evaluation.
-You may want to consider including paint booth(s) in your building limit as well.
-Paint booths can usually be included in the value of a building as they are considered permanent fixtures.
-Property coverage on a building is typically less expensive than the alternative: business personal property (BPP) coverage.
-With paint booth costs soaring to $250,000 or more now, this little modification to your policy could cost you a few dollars today, and a whole lot of capital in the long run.

 3. If you’re under-insured, you could get hit with a co-insurance penalty